wp-plugins/advertising-manager/readme.txt

 As a general rule the version X.Y.Z increments Z with bugfixes, Y with additional features, and X with major overhaul.

+* **3.4.15** Fixed issue with serving ads in a post.
+Added tag based ad limitations.
 * **3.4.14** Removed some notices from the code.
 Added PHP ad ability (BETA).
 Added collecting statistics on ads (as a start - much more to do).
 Added the 'notes' column in the ad list.
 * **3.4.13** Added additional checking before including files in the plugin directory.
 Removed '@' for defines - if there is an error, things should stop there.
 * **3.4.12** Added displaying ads to particular categories.